Esri/arcgis-maps-sdk-flutter-samples/lib/samples/edit_feature_attachments/README.md

 3. Select features from the feature layer with `selectFeatures()`.
 4. To fetch the feature's attachments, cast to an `ArcGISFeature` and use`ArcGISFeature.fetchAttachments()`.
 5. To add an attachment to the selected `ArcGISFeature`, create an attachment and use `ArcGISFeature.addAttachment()`.
-6. To delete an attachment from the selected `ArcGISFeature`, use the `ArcGISFeature.deleteAttachment()`.
+6. To delete an attachment from the selected `ArcGISFeature`, use `ArcGISFeature.deleteAttachment()`.
 7. After a change, apply the changes to the server using `ServiceFeatureTable.applyEdits()`.

 ## Relevant API